Win at Life

 In your next conversation, imagine your only job is to understand them.
 Not to match their story or fix it, simply to get it.
 Use the nods, “yeses”, “oh nos”, and follow-ups that show you’re present.

-You’ll notice the tone change.
-Conversations become calmer, deeper, richer, and far more memorable for both of you.
+Notice whether the tone changes.
+Conversations often become calmer, deeper, richer, and more memorable when people feel genuinely heard.

 Pick one conversation today where you consciously avoid using “I” for the first five minutes.
 Let the other person fully unfold their story.